ytakefuji/sweden/README.md

  Prediction is based on the curve fitting with 10th degree polinomial: np.polyfit(x[valid],y[valid],10).

  Blue line is the predicted curve using the last 280 days from Jan.22 in 2020.
-Red line is changing the size of days from 100 to 280 days from Dec.31 in 2020.
+Red line based on the curve fitting with 5th degree polinomial is changing the size of days from 100 to 280 days from Dec.31 in 2020.
 Black line shows the number of daily deaths due to the covid-19 from Jan.22 to Dec.31 in 2020.

  <img src='sweden.gif' height=400 width=600>